People or Monsters: Subject matter and themes

 A major theme of People or Monsters is the root origins that lie beneath the corruption described.
 Liu devotes a section to detailing "The Interchange System," and calls it the "root of the matter."
-In his memoir, he said that the story describes a local "planned economy" that was "in practice, nothing but a continuous flow of public resources in tho the private pockets of the power-holders" and a "network of relationships, that reciprocal exchange of power and cash."
+In his memoir, he said that the story describes a local "planned economy" that was "in practice, nothing but a continuous flow of public resources into the private pockets of the power-holders" and a "network of relationships, that reciprocal exchange of power and cash."

 Liu also explores the nature of party affiliation in People or Monsters.
 Liu was deeply troubled by the fact that all the guilty people were members of the reigning Chinese Communist Party.
 Moreover, he raised the touchy subject of whether a "party" of one's personal cronies is actually the operative institution in China.
 In his memoir, he puts it bluntly: "various groups had been formed for self-protection or promotion of interests.
 And with the Cultural Revolution, new groups had been formed."

 Another important theme in People or Monsters is the mood of the nation.
 He describes "Weakening of the Backbone" as the affliction of the times, and in one of his memoirs he wrote of the spiritual malaise he saw Chinese society suffering from.

 The treatment of characters in People or Monsters has the effect of reminding readers of people they know.
 "What was powerful about Liu's piece was it universality: everyone in China knew people like Wang Shouxin, and it made everyone think of all those who had not been brought to justice."

 A major concern of the author was who, in fact, will be the lone person to speak out when it is needed (particularly in the face of harsh intimidation).
 He ironically refers to the villain as "A Heroine for Our Time," but in really hails "Nobodies who Became Somebodies," focusing on two stubborn whistleblowers.

 Overall, the style of People or Monsters relies heavily on irony, stressing the many cases in which "the world is turned upside down" and "good people are at the bottom and bad people are on top."
 This is related to the theme of the absence of direct communication, and the need for indirect communication.